MysteryPancake/Houdini-OpenCL/README.md

 In VEX, you can run over Detail, Primitives, Points and Vertices.

-OpenCL doesn't care what you run it over.
-It just gives you the ID of the current element, nothing else changes.
+OpenCL doesn't care what you run it over, it just gives you the ID of the current element and hopes for the best.

 `get_global_id(0)` is the same as `@ptnum`, `@vtxnum`, and `@primnum` in VEX.
 Use `@elemnum` if using @-bindings.